*This post was partially updated in January of 2021.

 When educated shoppers still aren’t convinced of the right product for them, they tend to use long-tail keywords in their search queries.
 While these phrases are typically low-volume, they can be very high-intent.
 You can target those phrases and convert those shoppers to buyers through helpful articles and blog posts.

 As a general reminder, blogging isn’t a strategy.
 It’s simply a means to executing a strategy — in this case, to answer shoppers’ specific queries and educate them about a product.
 Detailed articles and blog posts are a great way to deliver the message.

 Crutchfield does an admirable job at this with articles like Choosing Speakers for Your iPod, iPhone, and iPad.

-When a user types in search queries like “choosing speakers for an iPod,” they rank on page 1 of Google (partially due to this optimized article, and partially due to their Domain Authority which allows them to rank well in the first place).
-They are able to capture this traffic, educate them and lead them down the purchasing funnel by linking to category pages and displaying related product feeds in the sidebar.
+When a user types in search queries like “choosing speakers for an iPod,” Crutchfield ranks on page 1 of Google (partially due to this optimized article, and partially due to their Domain Authority, which allows them to rank well in the first place).
+They are then able to capture this traffic, educate shoppers and lead them down the purchasing funnel by linking to category pages and displaying related product feeds in the sidebar.